HBClab/NiBetaSeries/CONTRIBUTING.rst

    docs <https://nibetaseries.readthedocs.io/en/latest/>`__!

--  |good-first-issue| *These issues are particularly appropriate if it is your first contribution to the BIDS Starter Kit, or to GitHub overall.*
+-  |good-first-issue| *These issues are particularly appropriate if it is your first contribution to NiBetaSeries, or to GitHub overall.*

    If you're not sure about how to go about contributing, these are good